Original MIDIJACK advantages

 for analog monosynths.
 These synthesizers have only one voice and

-and computer sequences should be recorded with this specific requirement
+synthesizer, and computer sequences should be recorded with this

 without any note offs, while the monosynth is playing one note at